Apply for Your First NERSC Allocation

 - In the page that appears, you should see a list of any previous ERCAP requests you have been a part of and a link to Start a new request at the bottom center.
 Note: existing NERSC users who are not yet registered as a PI will see instead a button labeled "Click here to start a new ERCAP request as a PI".

 The ERCAP application form will load in a new page.
 The questions on the application form are divided into several pages.
+Each page is grouped under a tab.
 You start in the first page, Project Overview.
 If you are applying for a Startup Account, select the Project Class of Startup from the pull-down menu on question 6.

 - If you are applying for a Startup Account: